 - 4 slices of brioche or home-style white bread, cut into 4-inch rounds, or English-muffin halves

-- 4 thin slices boiled ham or prosciutto
+- 4 to 8 slices boiled ham, prosciutto, or warm bacon

 - 4 warm poached eggs